-On 15 September, volunteers and partners worldwide will came together to rid our planet of trash – cleaning up litter and mismanaged waste from our beaches, rivers, forests, and streets.
+This year’s World Cleanup Day will take place on September 19th 2020. – On that day volunteers and partners worldwide again will come together to rid our planet of trash – cleaning up litter and mismanaged waste from our beaches, rivers, forests, and streets.

-World Cleanup Day showed us the power of how everyday people can achieve incredible things by joining together.
-Its beauty lies in cooperation and collaboration: building bridges between disparate communities, and including all levels of society – from citizens, to business, to government.
+World Cleanup Day harnesses the power of everyday people to achieve incredible things by joining together.
+Its beauty lies in cooperation and collaboration: building bridges between disparate communities, and including all levels of society – from citizens, to businesses, to government.

-The movement was born 10 years ago in Estonia, when 4% of the population came out to clean the entire country of illegally dumped waste, in a matter of hours.
-This captured the imaginations of people worldwide, who were inspired to follow suit with the same ambitious ‘one country, one day’ formula.
+The movement was born in 2018 in Estonia, when 4% of the population came out to clean the entire country of illegally dumped waste, in a matter of hours.
+This captured the imagination of people worldwide, who were inspired to follow suit with the same ambitious ‘one country, one day’ formula.

-Curaçao also joined the World Cleanup Day initiative by forming a local team of caring and committed volunteers and partner organizations with one common goal “A Cleaner Curaçao”.
-Behind the scenes, the following companies, ministries and individuals are worked together organize this nationwide event: Curaçao Clean Up, Curaçao Cares, Coca-Cola Curaçao, Clean Caribbean Coalition; MRC; Dive Curaçao, Curious2Dive, Federashon Otrobanda; Maarten Schakel, Raoul Hoofdman, Selikor, the Ministry of Health, Environment & Nature and the Ministry of Social Development, Labor and Wellness.
+In 2018, Curaçao also joined the World Cleanup Day initiative by forming a local team of caring and committed volunteers and partner organizations with one common goal “A Cleaner Curaçao”.
+Behind the scenes, the following companies, ministries and individuals are working together again this year, to organize this nationwide event: Curaçao Clean Up, Curaçao Cares, Coca-Cola Curaçao, Clean Caribbean Coalition; MRC; Dive Curaçao, Curious2Dive, Federashon Otrobanda; Maarten Schakel, Raoul Hoofdman, Selikor, the Ministry of Health, Environment & Nature and the Ministry of Social Development, Labor and Wellness.